 Hardness: 36 – 268 ppm

-Barilius spp. are near-exclusive surface-feeders preying mostly on flying insects in nature with some small fishes and benthic invertebrates probably taken as well but in the aquarium they’re largely unfussy and will accept most foods.
+Barilius spp. are predominantly surface-feeders preying on aquatic and terrestrial insects in nature, with some small fishes and benthic invertebrates probably taken as well.

 There exists anecdotal evidence to suggest that B. bendilisis may also graze or forage from submerged rocky surfaces, and stomach contents of wild individuals have included algae such as Cladophora, Spirogyra, Volvox and Sphaerocytis spp., plus larval worms, insect larvae, parts of insects, daphniids, copepods and sand particles.